Start painting patio slabs to give a fresh new look to your outdoor space

 3. Prep your patio slabs

-First, check the weather forecast; you'll need a warm rain-free day to paint.
-Clear all your garden furniture and remove any planters where possible.
+First, check the weather forecast; you'll need a warm, rain-free day to paint.
+Clear away any nearby garden furniture and planters and mask off any areas you don’t want to get paint on with masking tape and dust sheets.

 Then, check you have the right tools to hand.
 You don't want to start the job and then find you're missing an essential piece of kit.
-For painting patio slabs make sure you have:

 4. Painting your patio slabs